In these Conditions the following definitions apply:

 Nothing in these Conditions excludes or limits the liability of the Supplier for: (a) death or personal injury caused by the Supplier’s negligence; (b) fraud or fraudulent misrepresentation; or (c) any other liability which cannot be limited or excluded at law.

-the Supplier’s total liability to the Customer, whether in contract, tort (including negligence), breach of statutory duty or otherwise, arising under or in connection with the Contract, its subject matter or formation shall be limited to a sum equal to the Price.
+the Supplier’s total liability to the Customer in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise arising under or in connection with the performance or contemplated performance of the Contract shall in all circumstances be limited to in respect of all claims (connected or unconnected) in any Year, a sum equal to the Price paid for the Equipment and/or Services.

 Intellectual Property Rights

-All materials, equipment and tools, drawings, specifications and data supplied by the Supplier to the Customer shall at all times be and remain the exclusive property of the Supplier, but shall be held by the Customer in safe custody at its own risk and maintained and kept in good condition by the Customer until returned to the Supplier, and shall not be disposed of or used other than in accordance with the Supplier’s written instructions or authorisation.
+All materials, equipment and tools, drawings, specifications and data supplied by one party to the other shall, at all times, be and remain the exclusive property of the party supplying such materials, equipment and tools, drawings, specifications and data, but shall be held by the receiving party in safe custody at its own risk and maintained and kept in good condition by that party until returned to the supplying party and shall not be disposed of or used other than in accordance with the any written instruction or authorisation.

-This Clause shall survive termination of the Contract, however arising.
+This Clause shall survive termination of the Contract.

-The Supplier may immediately terminate the Contract by giving notice to the Customer and/or suspend any further deliveries under the Contract without liability to the Customer if: (a) the Customer is unable to accept delivery of Equipment and/or performance of Services as a result of a Force Majeure Event; (b) the Customer stops trading or is in a position whereby it cannot pay its debts and/or an Insolvency Situation arises; or (c) the Customer materially breaches a term of the Contract and, if such breach is remediable, fails to remedy the breach within 7 (seven) days of receipt of notice of the breach.
+Either party may immediately terminate the Contract by giving notice to the other (and in the case of the Supplier only suspend any further deliveries under the Contract without liability to the Customer) if: (a) (in the case of the Supplier only) the Customer is unable to accept delivery of Equipment and/or performance of Services as a result of a Force Majeure Event; (b) the other party stops trading or is in a position whereby it cannot pay its debts and/or an Insolvency Situation arises; or (c) the other party materially breaches a term of the Contract and, if such breach is remediable, fails to remedy the breach within 20 days of receipt of notice of the breach.

 Termination of the Contract shall not affect or prejudice the accrued rights of the parties as at termination or the continuation of any provision expressly stated to survive or implicitly surviving termination.